-In order for an athlete to warrant taking Creatine, there should be a minimum training load of 5 or more days a week and training maximal resistance at a high-intensity.
-Therefore, in order to reap any benefit from Creatine whatsoever, the athlete has to train HARD.
+For an athlete to warrant taking Creatine, there should be a minimum training load of 5 or more days a week and training maximal resistance at a high-intensity.
+Therefore, to reap any benefit from Creatine whatsoever, the athlete has to train HARD.

-A recommended dose of Creatine for hard training athletes is approximately 0.1g/kg lean mass (lean mass is FAT-FREE mass, not total body weight).
+A recommended dose of Creatine for hard-training athletes is approximately 0.1g/kg lean mass (lean mass is FAT-FREE mass, not total body weight).
 Doses should be divided into smaller mini-doses that should be taken before, during and after exercise).
-It is essential that doses should be taken with a sugar drink (such as a fruit juice) and after a meal.
+Doses must be taken with a sugar drink (such as fruit juice) and after a meal.

-In conclusion, young athletes have no need for Creatine as the only time benefit is gained with Creatine is during maximal resistance training.
-Young athletes have no need for this kind of training and therefore no need for Creatine.
+In conclusion, young athletes do not need Creatine as the only time benefit is gained with Creatine is during maximal resistance training.
+Young athletes do not need this kind of training and therefore no need for Creatine.